eriktks/kmtrein/README.md

 not use option -n here.
 Next, you run the program with beam sizes 20, 30, 40 and so on until it takes too much time.

-After this look for the time 25:00 in the file time-distance to find out the best stations and times to start.
+After this, look for the time 25:00 in the file time-distance to find out the best stations and times to start.
 The top three is 's Hertogenbosch (00:48), Utrecht Centraal (00:10) and Eindhoven (00:27).
-Rerun the program only for these stations and times with a larger beam size, for example:
+Rerun the program with a larger beam size, only for these first stations and starting times, for example:

 ```
    ./findRoutes.py -b 100 -f shertogenbosch -s 00:48 < traintrips.txt
 ```

 If even this takes too much time, you can also start from a partial route.
-For example, save the ten first lines of you route to a text file (with copy-and-paste) and then run:
+For example, save the ten first lines of your route to a text file (with copy-and-paste) and then run:

 ```